hxer7963/Oh-My-tkkc/README.md

 #### Prerequisits

-* python3 should be installed on your platform. [how to install python3](http://docs.python-guide.org/en/latest/starting/installation/)
+* python3 should be installed on your platform.
+[Using Python on Windows](https://docs.python.org/3/using/windows.html)
-* UnRaR.exe should be installed on your platform, **Note**: not install with `pip`;
+* UnRaR.exe should be installed on your **platform**。

 #### Installion